 Mission Australia has been helping people move towards independence for more than 155 years, and our commitment to this vital work has never been stronger.

 Thanks to your support, together we helped 131,015 people in 2016 by combatting homelessness, assisting disadvantaged families and children, addressing mental health issues, fighting substance dependencies, and much more.

-More than 86% of our income goes straight back into delivering services that assist vulnerable Australians.
+In 2016, more than 86% of our income went straight back into delivering services that assisted vulnerable Australians.

 We appreciate every single donation we receive, and ensure that every dollar goes where it is needed most.